ycl818/React-Complete-Guide/8_project/note.md

 - Why uncontrolled?

-* Because there internal state, the value inflect in them is not controlled by react.
+* Because there are internal state, the value inflects in them is not controlled by react.